Digitalized-Energy-Systems/opfgym/README.md

 ### Environments
-Currently, five OPF benchmark environments are available:
+Currently, five OPF benchmark environments are available.
+Additionally, some example environments for more advanced features can be found in `opfgym/examples`.

 #### Maximize Renewable Feed-In (MaxRenewable)
 Use `from opfgym.envs import MaxRenewable` to import this env.